CaioCeretta/Rocketseat/angular/formacao-em-angular/nivel-1/6-pub-sub/theory.md

 ## Lesson 2 - What is an Observable

-In this lesson we will learn more about observers and how to use `BehavioralSubject`s to make the state managing of our app
+In this lesson we will learn more about observers and how to use `BehaviorSubject` to manage our app state.

-Inside the components folder, create a new folder for a new example
+Inside the `components` folder, create a new folder for this example.
+Start by creating an `observables` component and declaring it inside app.html.

+**Implementing the Observable**: In the component class, implement `OnInit`, and call a `createObservable()` method.
+This method will instantiate a new `Observable`.
+The `Observable` constructor receives a callback (the "producer") which takes a **subscriber** as a parameter.
+This subscriber is responsible for emitting values.

+While we previously used `BehaviorSubject` to emit values via `next()`.
+The standard `Observable` works similarly:
+Inside the constructor we call `subscriber.next(value)` to push data to listeners.

+**Subscribing Manually**: To see these values, we must **subscribe**.
+In `ngOnInit`, after initializing the observable property, call a method name `subscription1().
+Since `createObservable()` returns an Observable, assign it to a local property (e.g `MyObservable$`).
+We should also define the emission type using generics, such as `Observable<string>`

+In `subscription1()`, call `this.myObservable$.subscribe(...)`.
+This triggers the logic defined in the constructor and allows us to log the emitted values.

+**Memory Leaks & Unsubscribing:**: When we manually subscribe in TypeScript, the subscription remains active in memory even if the component is destroyed (e.g., removed by an @if), to prevent memory leaks, we must manually unsubscribe.
+Implement OnDestroy() and inside ngOnDestroy() call .unsubscribe on the Subscription object returned by our initial `.subscribe()` call.

+**Automatic Subscription with AsyncPipe**: The `AsyncPipe` is a cleaner alternative that handles both subscription and unsubscription automatically.
+This is ideal when we simply need to display data in the template without additional logic in the TS file.

+So it is basically

+1. Create `createObservableList()` that returns an `Observable<string[]>`
+2. Assign it to a property called `observableList$`
+3. In the HTML template, use the @let syntax: @let namesList = observableList$ | async;
+4. iterate over `namesList` using a @for loop to display the data.